mandober/enwars/README.md

 A string that fully describes the system type on which Bash is executing, in the standard GNU cpu-company-system format.

-## MAILCHECK
-How often (in seconds) that the shell should check for mail in the files specified in the MAILPATH or MAIL variables.
-The default is 60 seconds.
-When it is time to check for mail, the shell does so before displaying the primary prompt.
-If this variable is unset, or set to a value that is not a number greater than or equal to zero, the shell disables mail checking.

-## MANPATH
-Colon separated list of directories to search for manual pages.

-## MAPFILE
-An array variable created to hold the text read by the mapfile builtin when no variable name is supplied.

 ## MAIL
 If this parameter is set to a filename or directory name (and the MAILPATH variable is not set), Bash informs the user of the arrival of mail in the specified file or Maildir-format directory.
 Overridden by MAILPATH.
 This variable can be used to monitor any file or directory: